-In addition, we are a party to various exclusive and non-exclusive licenses, which provide access to intellectual property and know-how useful for our products.
-We are a party to license agreements with The Defence Science and Technology Laboratory of the United Kingdom Ministry of Defence ("DSTL") originally executed May and December 2006, and amended and restated in February 2009.
-These agreements allow for the licensing of certain patents and technology useful in our rPA program.
+Furthermore, in connection with the Avecia Acquisition, we acquired license agreements with The Defence Science and Technology Laboratory of the United Kingdom Ministry of Defence ("DSTL") originally executed May and December 2006, and amended in February 2009.
+These agreements allow for the licensing of certain patents and technology useful in our rPA and plague vaccine programs.
 Upon commercialization of a product covered by a license, the license agreements require that we make royalty payments equal to a specified percentage of future sales of products for both government procurement and commercial markets.
 No royalty payments on these licenses have been incurred.
 Some of our licenses, which generally extend for the life of any applicable patent, require us to pay royalties on sales of products that may be derived from or produced using the licensed technology.
-We derive rights to the patents, patent applications and know-how relating to Valortim® through our collaboration arrangement with BMS, which owns such rights.
-For additional information on our license agreements, please refer to Note 10 --Commitments and Contingencies--License Agreements in the Notes to our Consolidated Financial Statements.
+We derive rights to the patents, patent applications and know-how relating to Valortim® through our collaboration arrangement with Medarex, which owns such rights.
+For additional information on our license agreements, please refer to Note 10--Commitments and Contingencies--License Agreements in the Notes to our Consolidated Financial Statements.